FAQ for Complainants

 How long will the process take?

 The length of the process depends on each case.
 For example, the time needed to conduct a thorough investigation, the number of witnesses, any college breaks or university holidays, etc. Generally, the process should take around 60 days.
-The university will usually not wait until the conclusion of a criminal investigation or proceeding to investigate a report of relationship violence, sexual misconduct or stalking.
+The university will usually not wait until the conclusion of a criminal investigation or proceeding to investigate a report of relationship or interpersonal violence or sexual misconduct.

 What resources are available to me?